Frequently Asked Questions:

 Where is Dr. Shah’s office found?

-It is conveniently located in downtown Chicago, Illinois.
+It is conveniently located in downtown Chicago, Illinois, inside the professional offices in Water Place.